neptune-ai/docs/docs/index.rst

     - Create and track experiments
     - Manage and run experiments
-    - Query experiments and projects
+    - Fetching experiment and project data

 Get Started
 ===========